 MicroStation doesn't tax your system resources like RAM, and MicroStation typically runs pretty light.

 It's also popular because of its speedy modeling, viewing, documentation, and visualization of projects.

-MicroStation is an easy to use program with an easy to use interface that you can get the hang of it pretty fast the first time you use it.
+MicroStation is an easy-to-use program with an easy-to-use interface that you can get the hang of it pretty fast the first time you use it.

 As a civil engineer, you will need as much technology as possible to meet the most demanding clients' needs, and MicroStation does not disappoint.

-It has the traditional CAD capabilities and many revolutionary inventions like 3D parametric modeling that make it a versatile choice for many infrastructure projects.
+It has traditional CAD capabilities and many revolutionary inventions like 3D parametric modeling that make it a versatile choice for many infrastructure projects.

 The quality of MicroStation's paper plots, i-models, 2D/3D PDFs, reports, and 3D physical rivals the very best programs available.

 Bluebeam makes marking up PDFS and managing sheets easier than if you were using Adobe Acrobat.

 It also allows you to measure the length of linear features and determine the area of polygons by using the scale to calibrate the page.